 In this course students will learn how to interpret biblical texts.
 The course concentrates on a detailed study of Old or New Testament texts, as selected by the instructor.
 Students will write an in depth study of a chosen body of work.
 Accompanying this textual analysis, students will research the history of interpretation of the texts in question, paying special attention to interpretive methods and theological use both in and outside the church.
+Pre-requisite: REL354LEC

-Special Topics in Religion (3)
+REL498 LEC: Special Topics in Religion (3)